Deducibility of Identicals, Reflection Principle and Synthetic Connectives: Conclusion

 \section{Conclusion}

-We proved the equivalence between the reflection principle and the deducibility of identical condition in the absence of the implications.
-Moreover, we proved that a logical connective satisfy the reflection principle if and only if the connective is a synthetic connective.
-The property that a set of formation rules is singleton is essential to satisfy the reflection principle.
+We have proved the equivalence between the principle of reflection and the deducibility of identicals condition in the absence of implication (which requires nested sequents).
+Moreover, we have shown that a logical connective satisfies the principle of reflection if and only if it is a synthetic connective.
+Finally, we have demonstrated that the property of having a singleton set of formation rules is essential for satisfying the principle of reflection.